miklevin/ohawf/README.md

 Import ohawf and create a credentials object like this.
 You will immediately receive a link for the Web-based Google OAuth2 login prompt.
 If you're in Jupyter, you can just click it.
 If you're in Terminal, copy/paste it to the Browser address bar.
 Pick the account you want when the Google prompt pops up.
 Copy/paste the token back into Jupyter or terminal.
 You will then be sitting on top of an authenticated ***credentials object*** that is used to create new Google service objects.

 I'm attempting to get App Verification from Google.
 Until I do, you may need to click ***Advanced*** and ***Go to OhAwf (unsafe)***.

+If you wish to provide your own **Desktop App** OAuth credentials.json file downloaded from the developer console site, just drop it into your working folder with the name "credentials.json" and it will use it instead of the credentials-default.json I have provided.
+Additionally if you wish to change which services you're authorizing for, just add one per line to the scopes.csv file.

 ## Google Services